 Fénykép készítésének helye:VarnaFénykép készítésének éve:1923Ország neve a fénykép készültekor:Bulgaria, 1878-1944Ország neve ma::Bulgaria

-This is a wedding picture of my parents Merkado Mois Natan and Rebeka Avram Natan (nee Geron) together with friends.
-The photo was taken in Varna in 1923.
+This is the wedding picture of Merkado Mois Natan and Rebeka Avram Natan (nee Geron) - my mother and father.
+It was taken in Varna in 1923.

 My father and my mother had an arranged meeting where they liked each other.
 They had a marriage (religious and civic one) in 1923 in Varna.
 They dressed very fashionably - my father was a dandy.
 He had 12 suits in the wardrobe.

 My father worked as a procurator in a Turkish tobacco company - he was in charge of the finances.
 The owners respected him and his salary was 12,000 Bulgarian levs - very good for that time.
 However, the Turkish company went bankrupt and he returned in Ruse where he became the accountant of my uncle's company.